thewrightbrandon/All_The_Feels_CRA/README.md

     - Tidied up some code just semantically.
     - Still discussing more hidden gems around the app just for a laugh or two.
     ------WE LOVE STICKERS ON TRELLO------

+## Unsolved Problems / Future Updates
+  - We wanted to integrate authentication but were not able to get it working.
+  - We tried to use chart.js so it would dynamically render user data but without authentication we were having a hard time using it.
+  - Having a filter feature on our view page would be helpful.
+  - Once authentication was implemented, we could add a journaling aspect to the app where a user can track their moods over a period of time and then we could give them their own mood chart.
+  -
+  -